 This read (divided in to multiple parts), supposedly serves as an implementation guide, guiding the ‘OKR to-be’ organizations in the right direction, along with the pitfalls to avoid.

-Some background (& credits) to OKRs: First developed by legendary Intel CEO Andy Grove, Objectives and Key Results (OKRs) is a collaborative goal-setting system that has been adopted by many high performance organizations, as an inherent leverage in achieving high growth & impact.
+Some background (& credits) to Objectives – Key Results: First developed by legendary Intel CEO Andy Grove, Objectives and Key Results is a collaborative goal-setting system that has been adopted by many high performance organizations, as an inherent leverage in achieving high growth & impact.
 OKRs have helped countless organizations not just build products rapidly, but also stay focused, engaged, and aligned with their company goals.

 Even better, OKRs are dead simple.
 At least in theory.

 In practice, there are a few best practices and pitfalls you need to watch out for if you want to get the most out of bringing OKRs to your business.So, if you’re tired of hitting the finish line only to realize you were working toward the wrong goals, sick of feeling like the work you do each day isn’t moving the needle, and want to get your team more aligned with company goals and strategy, OKRs are for you.

 Like their name implies, they are made up of two distinct parts: